AxelBilla/web_reader/README.md

 - School's #1 Web Project

-Still a work in progress, but the idea is there.
+Still a work in progress, but pretty functional.

 Available at: https://reader.billiard.dev/